Build applications

 (also located in the

 directory) for more information.
-The document is also available from the IDE's

-Build with IDE
+Build with Eclipse

 After loading an application, it is best to first build everything to generate the necessary files.
 Click on a project in the Project Explorer.
 Then in the Quick Panel, click the "Build Application" link.